Stressed vs Unstressed Joint: Top 7 Differences

 Joints that are impacted by high dynamic stress need to be strong without ruining the appearance of the woodwork.

-Examples for Stressed Joint
+Examples of Stressed Joint

 Here’re the wood joins that constantly withstand the dynamic stresses.